 MP for Thurrock

-Jen Craft is the Labour (Co-op) MP for Thurrock, elected on 4 July 2024.
-She serves on the Health and Social Care Committee and on the committee for the Controlled Drugs (Procedure for Specification) Bill, and she previously sat on the Mental Health Bill [HL] committee in June 2025.
+Jen Craft is the Labour and Co-operative MP for Thurrock, elected on 4 July 2024.
+She serves on the Health and Social Care Committee and on the Controlled Drugs (Procedure for Specification) Bill committee, after previously sitting on the Mental Health Bill [HL] committee in June 2025.
+Her voting pattern shows high party loyalty (99%), but her attendance is below the party average (17%).

-Declared financial interests include family members engaged in third-party lobbying and shareholdings.
+Declared financial interests: family members engaged in third-party lobbying; shareholdings.

 Generated 21 February 2026